 But scheduling in-person meetings with many different SMEs can realistically take many months, and the detailed information exchanged in these face-to-face meetings is all too easy for a busy executive to forget amid all the other things they’ll be learning during onboarding.
-Which is why, here too, more and more L&D teams are asking SMEs to capture their knowledge in informational videos for new executives to watch on-demand as needed or as they work through their onboarding tasks.
+Which is why, here too, L&D teams are asking SMEs to capture their knowledge in informational videos for new business leaders to watch on-demand as needed or as they work through executive onboarding tasks.

 Rapid Executive Onboarding With On-Demand Video

 Today, most executive onboarding is an informal combination of meetings, handbooks, and hope.
-But L&D teams are beginning to apply the same concepts and tools they already use for more standard employee onboarding in order to implement formal onboarding programs tailored specifically for new executives.
+But L&D teams are beginning to apply the same concepts and tools they already use for more traditional employee onboarding in order to implement structured onboarding programs designed specifically for new executives.